das-jishu/simplifying/README.md

 searchByKeyField | array: Array,<br /> searchField: string,<br /> searchValue: string,<br /> reqFields?: Array | Searches the array for the given (key, value) pair and returns only the reqFields.
 If nothing is passed, the whole object is returned. deleteByKeyField | array: Array,<br /> field: string,<br /> value: string | Deletes an item based on the (key, value) pair getKeys | array: Array | Returns an array of all the keys inside the object.
-Assumes that all objects have the same keys
+Assumes that all objects have the same keys slide | array: Array,<br /> steps: number,<br /> direction?: string | Shifts array by n steps in the given direction.
+The default direction is left. range | array: Array,<br /> start: number,<br /> end: number | Returns a subarray from start to end - 1